Metatronx86/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 ## Installation

-1. Clone this repository or download the `read_file.js` script.
+A. Clone this repository or download the `read_file.js` script.

-2. Make the script executable:
+B. Make the script executable:

 ## Usage